-Failure to operate the landing gear within the maximum extension or retraction including repeated winding to its physical stops could, if not avoided, cause damage to the landing gear.
+Failure to prevent maximum extension or retraction including repeated winding to its physical stops could cause hard cranking which, if not avoided, could result in minor/moderate injury or component damage.

 Failure to maintain two hand control of the handle and release SLOWLY could cause spring back which, if not avoided, could result in death or serious injury.